geonetwork/core-geonetwork/software_development/DEVELOPMENT.md

   * Copyright (C) 2021 Camptocamp, and others.
   ```

-  Keep in mind most file copy-and-paste from existing GeoNetwork code, making the provided heaer apprpraite.
+  Keep in mind most file copy-and-paste from existing GeoNetwork code, making the provided header appropriate.

 When updating a file no header change is required: